thleigh/Portfolio/README.md

-# Portfolio
-This is the repo for my react-portfolio website
+This is the repo for my portfolio website